elfakyn/knowledge/README.md

 No bullshit documentation.
 Only what you need, copy paste snippets, and the like, with short explanations.

-## You use that term a lot.
-What's a spaghetti factory?
+## You use "spaghetti factory" a lot.
+What's it mean?

 It's a series of circumstances that makes it exceedingly easy to fuck up with catastrophic results.
 A spaghetti factory invites human error and even tricks humans into making mistakes.